Sahiljosan/ML_Project5_Insurance_Prediction/README.md

 `step6` Go to utils.py and define function write_yaml_file
 `step7` in data_validation.py write code from 129 - 136
 `step8` in main.py write code from 38 - 44

+## Day 5 Data_Transformation
+Here we will
+- Handle Missing Values
+- Handle Outliers
+- Handle Inbalance Data
+- Convert categorical data into numerical data
+- Based on this data we will train our model (Model_Building) `step1` Go to Insurance_Prediction/entity/config_entity.py and write code from line 53 - 60
+`step2` In artifacts_entity.py make class DataTransformationArtifacts
+`step3` go to data_transformation.py and write code from DataTransformation class and get_data_transformer_object function and initiate_data_transformation function
+`step4` go to utils.py and define save_object function , load_object function and save_numpy_array_data function
+`step5` go to data_transformation.py and write code from 104 to 116 data_transformation_artifact
+`step6` go to main.py and write code for data_transformation <br>
+After This we get error like `expected str, bytes or os.PathLike object, not TrainingPipelineConfig`, so to remove this error <br>
+- go to utils and define save_numpy_array_data function
+- go to data_transformation.py and write code from 107 - 118
+- go to config_entity.py and write code in line 63